yoeo/scala-explained/classes.md

 ### Instantiate an anonymous class `new Trait { ... }`

-An instance can be created from a trait by **fully defining all its member**.
+An instance can be created from a trait by **fully defining all its members**.
 To define these members you can create an anonymous class that extends the trait.